vancluever/z2d/README.md

-Every component of z2d can be worked with directly in an unmanaged fashion without the `Context` as well, if so desired; `Surfaces` can be interfaced with directly, `Surface` and `Path` can be used with static buffers (in addition to their traditional unmanaged variant), and the painter methods for filling and stroking can be called directly with the output of these.
+Every component of z2d can be worked with directly in an unmanaged fashion without the `Context` as well, if so desired; `Surfaces` can be interfaced with directly, `Surface` and `Path` can be used with static buffers (in addition to their traditional unmanaged variant), and the `painter` functions for filling and stroking can be called directly with the output of these.
 For these cases, `Context` serves as a reference example.
+Additionally, plumbing further into the `painter` package can demonstrate how functions in the `compositor` package can be worked with at the lower level.

 ## What's supported